Seniors Who have Done Extraordinary Things Are an Example To Us All

 • British centenarian Ethel Davey continued to volunteer at a thrift shop past her 100th birthday, working more than 20 years without missing a shift.

-Though their achievements are widely varied, seniors who make their mark have certain characteristics in common.
-They remain physically active, socially engaged and they never consider themselves too old to learn something new.
+Though their achievements vary widely, seniors who make their mark have certain things in common.
+They remain physically active, socially engaged and never consider themselves too old to learn something new.
 They approach life with the same relish and vigor they’ve always had.

 Extraordinary Seniors Are Active Seniors cycling